univention/univention-portal/helm/portal-server/README.md

 }
 </pre>
 </td>
 			<td>Allows to configure Feature Toggles for the portal.
 The value is a map from string to boolean.
-The keys are added into the configuration file of the `portal-server` and should use "snake case".</td>
+The keys are added into the configuration file of the `portal-server` and should use "snake case".
+The toggle names use snake case consistently throughout the stack.</td>
 		</tr>
 		<tr>
 			<td>portalServer.logLevel</td>